-- To date, there is no empirical support that short-term, intermittent, high-intensity ABA programs (summer months only) result in long-term optimal treatment outcome efficacy [9].
+- To date, there is no empirical support that short-term, intermittent, high-intensity ABA programs (e.g., . summer months only) result in long-term optimal treatment outcome efficacy [9].
 Further, medically necessary ABA is not a replacement for the structure and routine of school or custodial care of the member.
-Additionally, "wrap-around services" are not empirically supported nor the first line treatment for Autism Spectrum disorders. - Research on social skills training in group settings has been limited to specific protocol used in durations ranging from 30 minutes to 120 minutes per day for 36 weeks [14-23].
+Additionally, "wrap-around services" are not empirically supported nor the first line treatment for Autism Spectrum disorders. - Research on social skills training in group settings has been limited to specific protocols used in durations ranging from 30 minutes to 120 minutes per day for 36 weeks [14-23].
 There should be specific goals and planned programming to support group treatment requests.
-Group treatment is not intended to capture time spent during meals and breaks from ABA treatment. - Direct treatment by QHP (97152, 97153 or 97154).
+Group treatment is not intended to capture time spent during meals and breaks from ABA treatment, or times when staffing limitations result in inability to render 1:1 treatment. - Direct treatment by QHP (97152, 97153 or 97154).
 If the QHP "personally performs the technician activities, his or her time engaged in these activities should be reported as technician time."
 (AMA CPT Coding committee, 2018 pp 711) - CPT codes 97154 and 97158 refer to group interventions.
-Groups must contain no fewer than 2 members and no more than 8 members (AMA CPT Coding Committee, 2018). - Use a single modifier to indicate the level of education, training, and certification of the rendering provider of the 97153 codes.
+Groups must contain no fewer than 2 members and no more than 8 members (AMA CPT Coding Committee, 2018).
+QHP direction of the technician as they render 97154 would be captured as code 97155.
+QHP directly rendering group treatment with protocol modification would be captured as 97158. - Use a single modifier (HM, HN, HO) to indicate the level of education, training, and certification of the rendering provider of the 97153 codes. - There may be times when it is clinically indicated to provide co-treatment with another distinct service, such as Speech Therapy or Occupational Therapy.
+Such cotreat sessions should be for the purpose of addressing defined behavioral or skills deficits present and should be documented in the treatment plan as such.
+Co-treat sessions should not be provided to act as an aide for the other service or for the purpose of providing/receiving staff training on interventions used.
+Co-treat sessions should be billed with the appropriate modifier.